HarshaVardhanReddy18/ML-DL-Projects-/README.md

 Here we analyze the London crome rate in many areas of London and predict the highly crime prone areas using ML algorithms

 12)Sentimental Analyzer into 7 different Emotions :
--->Using NLP and no machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt,
+-->Using NLP and no machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear
+-->Using NLP and machine learning algorithm it sstudies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear
+-->Using NLP and Neural Networks it studies the tweets and reviews on some product or any tag and then predicts the sentiment of the part into 7 emotions (Joy, Sadness, Shame, Guilt, Disgust, Joy, Fear

+13)